 Check-in: Folders, printed flyer, name badges, lunch tickets – Iris, Nancy to help

-Drink Tickets: Iris to bring 20 per board member
+Drink Tickets: 1 included in name tag.
+More to each board member.

 Vendor Tables: Vendors will be allowed to select available space when they arrive.

+James will manage the computer.
+Adam and Landon will manage sound.

 Additional Items?

+We’ll make vendors at the June event become PUG members.

+Geospray: James to reach out to Kurt

+Vendor showcase.
+Set date, check with vendors for interest, pay for the room, treat as free monthly meeting.
+Vendors need to be members.
+Fidel to manage.
+9am to 1pm.